lancaster-university/microbit-dal/.github/ISSUE_TEMPLATE/bug.md

 A clear and concise description of what you expected to happen.

 ## Attachments
-1. Image of the front and rear of the board
+1. Image of the front and rear of the board (or micro:bit revision see below)
 2. DETAILS/FAIL.TXT files
-3. HEX file/Link to MakeCode Program
+3. HEX file/Link to reproducing program

-## Environment
+## Build environment

 **micro:bit revision eg. 1.3, 1.3b, 1.5 (can be found printed on the back of the micro:bit)**

 **Desktop (please complete the following information):**